Aditya1156/FlightManagementSys/README.md

 - `flights` (flight_id, source, destination, duration, etc.)
 - `bookings` (booking_id, passenger_id, flight_id, date)

-> Note: Make sure to create the appropriate tables in MySQL and configure JDBC with correct credentials.

 ## 🚀 How to Run

 1. Clone or download this repository.